SeriousOldMan/Simulator-Controller/Docs/Race Spotter Commands (EN).md

 	[(TellMe) the gap to the {leading car, leader}, (WhatIs) the gap to the {leading car, leader}, How big is the gap to the {leading car, leader}]

 	[(TellMe) the {current lap, lap} times, (WhatAre) the {current lap, lap} times]

+	[(TellMe) the number of {cars, cars on the track, cars in the session, active cars, cars still active}, (WhatAre) the number of {cars, cars on the track, cars in the session}, How many cars {are, are still} {active, on the track, in the session}]